Catenscia/MxOps/docs/source/getting_started/first_scene.md

 ### Steps

 We want to perform three actions: one deployment and two contract calls.
-In `MxOps`, any action is called a `Step`.
+In MxOps, any action is called a `Step`.
-In other words, a `Scene` contains a series of `Steps` that tells what `MxOps` should do.
+In other words, a `Scene` contains a series of `Steps` that tells what MxOps should do.

 #### Step 1: Deployment